-If someone you love was killed in a car accident due to the negligence of another person or entity (such as a car manufacturer), you may be able to file a wrongful death lawsuit.
+If someone you love was killed in a car accident due to the negligence of another person or entity (such as a car manufacturer), you might be able to file a wrongful death lawsuit.
 Economic damages that can be recovered for wrongful death are meant to compensate for the value of the financial contributions the victim would have made to the survivors if they didn’t die, such as:

 - Medical and funeral expenses connected to the death